tim-kao/Dining-Recommendation-Chatbot-1/README.md

 #### 4) [Lex](https://aws.amazon.com/lex/)
 - Create a Dining Chatbot with three intents (GreetingIntent, DiningSuggestionsIntent, ThankYouIntent).
-- Set up user utterances and slots for interaction conversation.
+- Set up user utterances and slots in each intents for interaction conversation.
 - Integrate with Lambda function LF1.
 - Publish the chatbot.